4th of July Pet Parade

 at 4th of July Pet Parade

-While tradition calls for fun at the 4th of July Pet Parade, the Bend weather forecast is for a high of 87 degrees on the holiday.
-As parade host, Bend Park & Recreation District wants parade participants’ pets to remain healthy and safe in the warm temperature.
+While tradition calls for fun at the 4th of July Pet Parade, Bend weather can sometimes be rather warm on the holiday.
+As parade host, Bend Park & Recreation District wants parade participants’ pets to remain healthy and safe in hot weather.

 “Warm weather can bring a danger to our pets that we do not always consider.
 Heat strokes are a sad but common occurrence here in Central Oregon where we have numerous days above 90 degrees,” said Dr. Chad Moles, DVM, of Animal Emergency Center of Central Oregon in Bend.